-My hope is that you are inspired to look past the wear on furniture, listen to you inner junker, and get your DIY on. hee hee hee.
-And…to help you do that, I am giving away a set of 5 Zibra brushes. woot, woot!
+My hope is that you look past the wear on furniture.
+Listen to you inner junker, and get your DIY on. hee hee hee.
+Additionally, pin and share to inspire others too, and then head below to see more Furniture Fixer Upper goodness.

 WAIT!!
 Before you go, you just have to hop on over to see how these talented made over these pieces.

 I have several small pieces of furniture that are in need of new paint job.
 Brushes!
 Can always use new brushes.